Want a kid-friendly treat that’s perfect for breakfast and snack time? Try these tender and fruity Keto Blueberry Muffins.

 Instructions

 - In a small bowl, mix the blueberries, granulated sweetener, and water.
-Use a fork to gently press the blueberries.
-Be careful not to mash them but just barely open them up.
-Place in the refrigerator to macerate for up to 24 hours.
+Use a fork to gently "bruise" the blueberries, making sure not to mash them up.
+Place the berries in the refrigerator to macerate for at least 2 hours and up to 24 hours.

-- Preheat oven to 350 degrees.
-Grease a muffin tin or silicone cups.
+- Preheat the oven to 350°F. Grease a muffin tin or silicone muffin cups.

 - In a large bowl, combine the almond flour, baking powder, soda, and powdered sweetener.
 Whisk to combine.

-- Take blueberries out of the fridge and drain the water.
+- Take the blueberries out of the fridge and drain the liquid.
 Pat them dry with a paper towel.
-Take 1 to 2 tablespoons of the dry muffin mix and add to the berries.
-Toss to coat and set aside,
+Take 1 to 2 tablespoons of the dry muffin mix and add it to the berries.
+Toss to coat and set aside.

 - Add the vanilla, sour cream, and eggs to the remaining muffin mixture.
 Whisk until fully combined.